iamjoncannon/bermi_faceswap_challenge/README.md

 ## Train the model

 The faceswap library runs tensorflow machine learning algorithms to analyze the photos in each source file.
+The process generally takes 12-48 hours of time.
+This processing was completed overnight, for a total of around 20 GPU hours combined between p2xlarge and p2x8large machines.

 In initial tests, the faceswap library could not target the woman's face in the second half of the original video for swapping.

 Subsequent attempts experimented with alignment ("-ala -alb") options as well as using a rotation option to better target faces in the source photos (-A and -r above).
 See "train.sh."
 These were utilized in the train call with "-ala" and "-alb" options, which point the training algorithm to an alignment.json file that contains precise data on each source file.